EsteveNoguera/ibm_ds_certification/README.md

 ## Python project for Data Science

 This course intends to force the student to show basic Python skills in Data Science learned in a previous course named "Python for Data Science, AI and Development".
-You can check this project [here](www.somewebsite.com) (soon).
+You can check this project [here](https://github.com/EsteveNoguera/IBM_Data_Science_certification/blob/main/python_project_data_science/Final%20Assignment.ipynb).